 All parents should receive the link to the pre-inspection questionnaire.
 Parents may complete a pre-inspection questionnaire for each of their children attending the setting being inspected.
 The pre-inspection questionnaire asks the parent to indicate if they shall be providing one response only or if they are providing one response for each of their children.

 As part of the inspection, a member of the inspection team will meet with a range of stakeholders.
 Parents are asked within the pre-inspection questionnaire to indicate if they would like to meet with a member of the inspection team and, if so, to provide their contact details.
 The Inspection Administrator will contact a random sample of parents to invite them to the meeting.

 All staff working in the setting should receive the link to the pre-inspection questionnaire.

 We define partners within 'How good is our early learning and childcare?' to include all individuals or organisations that deliver learning and contribute to the life and work of the setting.
 This may include community learning and development services, colleges, universities, employers, third sector, community organisations and libraries.
 All those who work in partnership with your setting should be sent the link to the pre‑inspection questionnaire.

 Distributing the links

 You should use the existing digital channels to inform these stakeholders of the inspection, the information that is available from our website and the appropriate link to the pre-inspection questionnaire.
 When sharing the links it is important to include the date which all responses must be completed by.
 We usually refer to this as the date the survey will close.

-Methods for sharing the links include: using internal email for staff/practitioners; adding the links to your website (remember to remove when the survey has closed) for parents and partners; include the information within a group call or newsletters for parents, staff/practitioners and partners; connect with learners through Glow.
+Methods for sharing the links include: using internal email for staff; adding the links to your website (remember to remove when the survey has closed) for parents and partners; include the information within a group call or newsletters for parents, staff and partners.

 What will we do with the information we gather?